iivvaannxx/iivvaannxx/README.md

 # 👋🏻 Hi There!

-My name is Ivan, I'm a 24 years old software developer based in Barcelona.
+My name is Ivan, I'm a software developer based in Barcelona.
 I have a **Bachelor in Game Design and Development**, although I am not planning on pursuing games as a professional career.
 Instead, I am focused on becoming specialized in **backend development and cloud engineering**.
 Thanks to my background in game development, I have a strong foundation in software engineering, and I am able to apply my knowledge to a wide range of technologies and industries.

 ## 🌟 Languages